Bo Xilai scandal: Timeline

 17 September: Wang Lijun's trial starts in secret in Chengdu.

-18 September: His trial ends.
+18 September: Wang Lijun's trial ends.

-24 September: Wang Lijun convicted and jailed for 15 years - a more lenient sentence than expected because he co-operated with the police investigation.
+24 September: Wang Lijun is convicted and jailed for 15 years - a more lenient sentence than expected because he co-operated with the police investigation.

 28 September: Bo Xilai is expelled from the Communist Party, and will face justice, according to state news agency Xinhua.